Overcoming the Odds

 But it was one unlikely offering – Aaron’s handcrafted fudge – that caught the attention of the crowd.
 It was shortly after that dinner, when friends and family began to ask if they could have more, that Aaron knew he had caught onto something special, a purpose that not only made him feel significant but one that also brought joy to others.

 A Business Was Born

-Thus E.O.D.
-Fudge was born, (the letters standing for Extra Ordinary Delights), the name not only serving as a nod to the years Aaron spent as an EOD Tech in the military but to the perfectionism with which he approached that former position.
-"I want to be the best at what I do," Aaron states, "and E.O.D.
-Fudge to be the best fudge in the world."
+Thus E.O.D. was born, (the letters standing for Extra Ordinary Delights), the name not only serving as a nod to the years Aaron spent as an E.O.D Tech in the military but to the perfectionism with which he approached his former position.
+“I want to be the best at what I do,” Aaron states, “and E.O.D. to be the best chocolates in the world.”

-Now with cochlear implants to help him hear, Aaron, along with the help of McKayla’s extensive experience in branding and business development, are setting their goals high, with plans in the works for a commercial kitchen and partnerships with big name distributors.
-"It wasn’t until we started making fudge that I really saw him light up," McKayla says.
-"Once we started getting orders, he was excited to be in the kitchen with a mission to accomplish and a product to give to others."
+Now with Cochlear Implants to help him hear, Aaron, along with the help of McKayla’s extensive experience in branding, business development, and marketing are setting their goals high, the two now ship their chocolates all over the country.
+“It wasn’t until we started making fudge that I really saw him light up,” McKayla says.
+“Once we started getting orders, he was excited to be in the kitchen with a mission to accomplish and a product to share with others.”

 Extra Ordinary Delights boasts some delectable flavors like the favorite “‘Merican Pick-Me-Up” with toasted Georgia pecans, bourbon cream, and American Pride Roasters Coffee, a take on the favorite Italian dessert Tiramisu.
 There’s also “Strawberry White” with strawberries and strawberry Tequila Liqueur combined in white chocolate on top a semi-sweet layer.